schubergphilis/paleofuturistic_python/README.md

 - Publish: `uv publish`

 Can it really be that simple?
-Well, eventually yes, but you will need to setup some connections and credentials still, of course.
+Well, eventually yes, but you will need to set up some connections and credentials still, of course.
 For a slightly more elaborate walkthrough on that, see the [docs](https://schubergphilis.github.io/paleofuturistic_python/walkthrough/).